dgaydukov/cert-aws/files/sa.md

 * B - 4GB (4GB was overwritten)
 * C - 2GB (2GB of new data has been added)
 So totally - 16GB.
-If you remove A - only 4GB would be removed, cause 6 is still used by latest snapshot.
+If you remove A - only 4GB would be removed, cause 6 is still used by others.
 If you remove B - nothing would be removed, cause 4GB of B is still used by latest snapshot.

 ###### EC2 Instance Store